Eric Merola – Writer, Director and Producer

 Eric Merola’s documentaries have garnered favorable reviews from the press such as The Los Angeles Times and Variety, and has been invited as a guest on The Dr. Oz Show.

-Eric Merola began his career as an animator.
-His irreverent style of animation was sought by clients such as OLD NAVY, VOLKSWAGEN, CAMPBELL’S SOUP, COMEDY CENTRAL, A&E, Michael Moore, Matt Taibbi, and many more.
+Eric Merola began his career as a painter, and then an animator.
+His irreverent style of animation was sought by clients such as OLD NAVY, VOLKSWAGEN, CAMPBELL’S SOUP, COMEDY CENTRAL, A&E, and many more.

 Animation gave Mr. Merola a taste of the world of TV and film, and the skill set to graduate into a feature film maker.
-Maybe one day he will return to animation, but Eric feels there is much more important work to do within the field of investigative journalism.
-Eric Merola has been known to take on new animation projects if he feels they are a right fit.
+Eric still enjoys animation work today.
+Documentary films aren’t very profitable so Eric often supplements his income with animation work.